 A growing number of tools will allow you to manage multiple social media accounts, with just a few clicks.
 Pay particular attention to publishing content during the times you are not online, for around the clock marketing.

 Some examples of social media automation tools are:

-- Tailwind for Pinterest and Instagram – this is an affiliate link but I use Tailwind religiously for all my blogs and would be lost without it
+- Tailwind for Pinterest and Instagram – I use Tailwind religiously for all my blogs and would be lost without it

 - Co-Schedule – you can try out a 14-day free trial with no credit card to see if you like it

 - Smarterqueue – another one you can try out for 14 days with no credit card

 - IFTTT (if this, then that) – a free app that lets you decide how your apps work together.
 For example, I have mine set up so that every time I post to Instagram it automatically makes a new post to Twitter and my Facebook Page.
 Instead of just the link that you normally get when you share your Instagram photos to Twitter, this app will make a new post with the photo included so everyone sees your photo and not just the link.

 Social Media Tips | Think engagement, not just eyeballs